 Step 2: Download some GBA games

 The emulator will not come pre-installed with games.
 We have to find and download these ourselves and websites are a good place to look.
 It is easy to get tangled with shady websites so make sure to only use those that are completely trustworthy.
 A trusted site for GBA games is EmulatorGames.net, they should have almost all the GBA games available.
+From a legal perspective, just ensure you own a physical copy of the game before obtaining a ROM file of that game.

 For any emulator, the game files to download are called ROMs which stands for Read-Only-Memory.
 Put simply, an emulator ROM is just a digital copy of one of those physical game cartridges you would put into the console to play the game.
 Each GBA ROM has an average file size of a few megabytes, so storage space shouldn’t really be a worry.